-The Acacia senegalsignificantly to Precipitation of Wettest Quarterwith peak in its occurrence probability in area with precipitation between 200-300 mm (Fig .4 A).
-According to Bioclimatic variable 5 (Bio5), occurrence probability of species was highest level at 44 °C (Fig.4 B).
-Generally, the suitability of the species increased with Temperature Annual Range (Fig .4 C).
-But it decreased with the Precipitation of Coldest Quarter (Fig .4 D).
+The precipitation in Acacia senegal significantly differed from that in the Wettest Quarter, with a peak in its occurrence probability in areas with precipitation between 200 and 300 mm (Fig.4 A).
+According to Bioclimatic variable 5 (Bio5), the occurrence probability of the species was greatest at 44 °C (Fig.4 B).
+Generally, the suitability of the species increased with the annual temperature range (Fig. 4 C).
+However, it decreased with the precipitation of the coldest quarter (Fig. 4 D).

-Fig4.
-Response curves of Acacia senegal to bioclimatic predictors in the habitat suitability modeling
+Fig 4.
+Response curves of Acacia senegal to bioclimatic predictors in habitat suitability modeling

-Logistic output.A- Precipitation of Wettest Quarter (bio16, mm);B- Max Temperature of Warmest Month(bio5, °C);C- Temperature Annual Range(bio7, mm);D- Precipitation of Coldest Quarter (bio19,mm).
+Logistic output.A- Precipitation of the wettest quarter (bio16, mm);B- Maximum temperature of the warmest month (bio5, °C);C- Annual temperature range (bio7, mm);D- Precipitation of the coldest quarter (bio19,mm).